 New students, please:

-I taught chemistry from 2003-2011, and physics from 2011-present at Lynn English High School.
+I have been a physics teacher at Lynn English High School since 2011.
 (Go Bulldogs!)
 Prior to teaching at LEHS, I taught chemistry at various other schools in the Boston area.
-Chemistry remains my favorite of the sciences, physics is my favorite subject to teach.
+Chemistry remains my favorite of the sciences, but physics is my favorite subject to teach.
 I also coach the LEHS Science Team.

 Prior to teaching, I worked in the pharmaceutical and software industries.